sbswiredops/feb-be/README.md

 ## Database Setup

+### Option 1: Using Supabase (Recommended for development)

+1. Create a new project at [supabase.com](https://supabase.com)
+2. Go to Settings > Database and copy your connection string
+3. Update your `.env` file with the Supabase credentials
+4. The database tables will be created automatically using the migration files

+### Option 2: Local PostgreSQL

+1. Install and start PostgreSQL locally
-1. Create a PostgreSQL database
+2. Create a database named `coupon_db`
-2. Run the initialization script:
+3. Run the initialization script:

 ```bash
 psql -d your_database_url -f database/init.sql
 ```

-Or use the provided SQL script to set up tables and sample data.
+**Note**: If you're getting `ECONNREFUSED` errors, it means PostgreSQL is not running locally.
+Use Supabase instead for easier setup.

 ## Installation